 Alternatively, add all items from a page at once by clicking the "save query" link

 Viewing saves in My Favorites

 Click on Saved Searches to view searches that you saved in the past.
-Click on these items to return to those results.
+Click on individual saved searches to rerun the query.

 Click on Search History to see recent searches.
 Click on these items to return to those results.

-You can apply labels to your saved items to help categorize them.
+You can apply tags or labels to your saved items to categorize them.

 1. In My Favorites, click "Add Labels" on a record.

-3. Used Labels appear to the right.
+3. Current labels appear to the right.
 To view items under a specific or multiple labels, click each desired label.